ksarkar/dotfiles/README.md

 # dotfiles
-Dotfiles and useful shell scripts for ksarkar
+Dotfiles and useful shell scripts for the personal use of ksarkar